CompuTec/wms-docs/user-guide/weight-scales/mettler-toledo.md

 ## Defining a Template

-- Go to 'Communication' option in the menu
+- Go to the 'Communication' option in the menu

-- Choose 'Define Template' option
+- Choose the 'Define Template' option

 - Choose Template 1 and set up what will be pointed/sent by the weight scale.
 Set up the following details: